jklaeui/jklaeui.github.io/index.md

 # Welcome to my webpage!

 - PhD student in Economics at the University of Lausanne
-- Currently I'm visiting at the Centre for Economic Performance at LSE
+- Currently, I'm visiting at the Centre for Economic Performance at LSE

 I am using big data from online job portals and vacancy postings to investigate how recruiters and job seekers find (or don't find) each other in the labour market.